Enterprise Workflow Automation: The Future of Intelligent Enterprise Operations

 5. Innovation Throughput

-• Enterprise workflow automation is assessed by how effectively ideas move from concept to production.
+• Workflow automation is assessed by how effectively ideas move from concept to production.

 • Workflows must support rapid testing, refinement, and scaling of new offerings to create tangible business outcomes.